MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/m365-custom-connectors.md

 The [Teams connectors are transitioning](https://devblogs.microsoft.com/microsoft365dev/retirement-of-office-365-connectors-within-microsoft-teams) to a new URL to enhance security.
 During this transition, you may receive notifications to update your configured connector to use the new URL.
 We strongly recommended that you update your connector immediately to prevent any disruption to connector services.

 You must update your Webhook URL for the connector to continue posting notifications into Teams after December 31, 2024.
 To update the URL, go to **Manage Channel** in a Teams channel, select **Edit** under the Connectors option, and select **Configured** section.
 Select **Configure** and update the URL.
 This change is needed only for Webhook-based Connectors such as Incoming Webhook and third-party connectors.
-The change is not required for polling connectors such as RSS.
+The change isn't required for polling connectors such as RSS.

 To know more or to share more information with your app developers, see [Connectors deprecation information](/microsoftteams/platform/webhooks-and-connectors/what-are-webhooks-and-connectors).